THE STAR

 (Sadly shakes his head)

-only wait and see, but it doesn't look good at the moment.
+We can only wait and see, but it doesn't look good at the moment.

 RABBIT